Updated December 2022

 Recruiters specialize in finding and hiring the people a company needs.

-☑️Career outlook: After the layoffs and job losses that occurred as a result of the pandemic, many companies are now scrambling to fill openings.
+After the labour market chaos that occurred as a result of the pandemic, many companies are struggling to fill openings.
 That spells opportunity for talented recruiters.

 Indeed, Job Bank data shows steady-to-good demand for this occupation in every province of Canada.